Hazem-dh/Snake-Game/README.md

 ## About the project

-A simple snake game i made while
+A simple snake game i made when i got bored during holidays

 ## Installation